felegy/stoor/README.md

     STOOR_READONLY=y          # Create, New, Delete buttons and links hidden;
                               # /create/*, /delete/*, POST, and PUT requests redirected to "sorry" page

+## Log files

+They go in the projects `log/` directory (including the `log/` directory _in the gem_).
+This should be configurable.
+TODO: Ideally, all logs when run with the `stoor` command should go to stdout; when run via a web server, the log directory should be set with an environment variable.

 ## How I run it

 I like having my own personal wiki.
 Since Apache is ubiquitous on Macs, I run the Wiki with configuration in `/etc/apache2/httpd.conf`,